 The new access road will provide a direct link from the A281 to the main Perimeter Road within the Aerodrome site.
 It will be capable of accommodating existing traffic, and is designed to be ‘future proof’ to cater for the phased implementation of the approved outline masterplan.
 It will also provide a more suitable and safer access for Heavy Goods Vehicles than Stovolds Hill to the north and Dunsfold Road to the south.

-As well as vehicular traffic, the new access road will also provide new facilities for cyclists and pedestrians, creating a new link between the existing Aerodrome facilities and the surrounding rights of way network, in particular the Wey-South path.
+As well as vehicular traffic, the new access road will also provide new facilities for cyclists and pedestrians, creating a new link between the existing Aerodrome facilities and the surrounding rights of way network.